rwebaz/Canna-Lessons-Project/docs/pages/Screen-O-Green.md

 ---
 title: Screen O Green
 layout: default
+excerpt: Tie in those Cannabis branches for a massive canopy of buds n flowers ...
+hint: To scrog is to screen the tops of your Cannabis trees.
+repo: Canna-Lessons-Project
+ver_date: 11-26-19
 navigation_weight: 8
+categories: page
 ---
-# Screen O Green

-Tie in those Cannabis branches for a massive canopy of buds n flowers.

-{% include toc-flammarion.md %}
+{% include toc.md %}

 ## Improve Dat Yield

-To *scrog* is to screen the tops of your Cannabis trees.
+> **Hint**. {{ page.hint }}

 This allows the footprint of the above LED to hit the maximum space with streams of carbon constructing photons.